 The mission of HCS District Learning Commons is to provide Christian community, Discipleship, Innovation and Literacy to all our patrons and staff.
 As the staff purchases their collection of digital and non- digital resources, they try to discern what meets the needs of all the HCS schools from a Christian and a curriculum perspective.
 Their goal is to provide easy information retrieval, and quality resources for all the school's educational needs.
 If at any time a patron would like to request something, they may contact Pippa, Cynthia or Shandra for their curriculum or media needs.

-If staff live in the Kelowna area, they are welcome to drop in and check out the resources.
+If family live in the Kelowna area, they are welcome to drop in and check out the resources.
 If they live out-of-town, resources are shipped by courier to their home.
-It is an honour to serve our staff!
-The Learning Commons staff hopes that HCOS staff enjoy using these resources!
+It is an honour to serve our families!
+The Learning Commons families hopes that HCOS staff enjoy using these resources!

-Our Learning Commons team is made up of Pippa Davies, Cynthia Duncalfe, Shandra Wiebe, Beth Johnson, Kelly Wiebe, Justine Dehod, Rachael Rennie and Erin Duncan.
+Our Learning Commons team is made up of Pippa Davies, Cynthia Duncalfe, Shandra Wiebe, Margaret Basaraba, Kelly Wiebe, Justine Dehod, Rachael Rennie and Erin Duncan.

-Pippa Davies, Cynthia Duncalfe, Beth Johnson, Rachael Rennie and Erin Duncan.
+Pippa Davies, Cynthia Duncalfe, Margaret Basaraba, Rachael Rennie and Erin Duncan.

 - Mon 08:30 AM - 4:30 PM

 - Thu 08:30 AM - 4:30 PM

 Our Learning Commons Director, Pippa Davies, provides library/inquiry training for students, staff, and parents.
 She teaches in Book Clubs and oversees the STEAM Mentors and Book Clubs in conjunction with Learning Groups.
 She may be contacted for queries relating to the eBook Virtual Library on OverDrive, purchasing materials for OverDrive, or Search Portal, and any concerns in regards to the materials in the Learning Commons.